Top 10 Things You Need to Know about Baja’s Gray Whale Season

 The weather in Baja during gray whale season is no chilly experience; in fact, it’s pretty ideal and balmy.
 The air temperatures settle in the 70s with the water temperatures also averaging about 70 degrees.
 While tropical storms, or chubascos, bring in rougher seas and higher winds, these winter storms are too short lived to disrupt your daily adventures.

 Though the gray whale migration may be the highlight of many Baja vacations, there’s plenty of other draws for the marine life lover.
-Humpback whales and whale sharks are also migrating in peak numbers to the Sea of Cortez during Baja’s “gray whale” season, and blue whales also breed in the Sea of Cortez during this time.
+Humpback whales are also migrating in peak numbers to the Sea of Cortez during Baja’s “gray whale” season, and blue whales breed in the Sea of Cortez during this time.
 Throughout the year, over 20 species of whales can be found in Baja.
+Whale sharks are another major reason why adventurous travelers visit the Gulf of California.
+While they are not technically whales, the opportunity to see or swim with whale sharks is an unforgettable experience that you can only achieve in a few ares of the world.

 Jacques Cousteau’s aquarium doesn’t hibernate during the winter months of Baja’s gray whale season.
 Flying manta rays that skirt the water and flap their wings for a brief flight are a crowd favorite, as are the playful sea lions who enjoy sharing a good swim with snorkelers.
 There’s also plenty of bottle nosed dolphins to see cresting the waves in glistening pods.
 Other Baja marine animals include the Smooth Hammerhead shark, Mako sharks and Olive Ridley sea turtles.